Computing the gradients with respect to all parameters of a quantum neural network using a single circuit: Theoretical advantages

 For each single input data, let $\Lambda $\ denote the depth of the circuit for calculating the cost function once using the conventional approach, and $ n$ denote the number of the adjustable parameters.
 Define

-In many ansatz, $\lambda $ remains non-trivial even for high $n$.
-(We prove this in the Method section by using the \textit{RealAmplitudes} ansatz as an example.)
+In many ansatz, $\lambda $ remains non-trivial even for high $n$ (which will be proven in Appendix A by using the \textit{RealAmplitudes} ansatz as an example).
 Recall that computing the gradient with respect to a single parameter using the parameter-shift rule needs to calculate the cost function twice.
 Thus, the total depth of the stacked circuit for computing all the $n$ gradients and the unshifted cost function using the conventional approach is

 On the other hand, when using our improved approach, from Fig.3\ we can see that a total of $10$ operations were added to each existing parameterized RY gate of the original ansatz.
 Therefore, to compute all the $n$ gradients and the unshifted cost function, the total depth of our circuit is simply